Lottery Jackpots Exist in Pre-trained Models: Acknowledgement

+\begin{IEEEbiography}[{ }]{Mingbao Lin} finished his M.S.-Ph.D. study and obtained the Ph.D. degree in intelligence science and technology from Xiamen University, Xiamen, China, in 2022.
+Earlier, he received the B.S. degree from Fuzhou University, Fuzhou, China, in 2016.

-\begin{IEEEbiography}[{ }]{Mingbao Lin} is currently pursuing the Ph.D degree with Xiamen University, China.
-He has published over ten papers as the first author in international journals and conferences, including IEEE TPAMI, IJCV, IEEE TIP, IEEE TNNLS, IEEE CVPR, NeuriPS, AAAI, IJCAI, ACM MM and so on.
-His current research interest includes network compression \& acceleration, and information retrieval. \end{IEEEbiography}
+He is currently a senior researcher with the Tencent Youtu Lab, Shanghai, China.
+His publications on top-tier conferences/journals include IEEE TPAMI, IJCV, IEEE TIP, IEEE TNNLS, CVPR, NeurIPS, AAAI, IJCAI, ACM MM and so on.
+His current research interest is to develop efficient vision model, as well as information retrieval. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yunshan Zhong} received the B.Sc degree in Software Engineering from the Beijing Institute of Technology, Beijing, China in 2017, and the M.S. degree in Software Engineering from Peking University, Beijing, China in 2020.
+He is currently a second-year Ph.D. student in the MAC lab, the Institute of Artificial Intelligence, Xiamen University, China, under the supervision of Prof. Rongrong Ji.
+He has published multiple peer-reviewed papers on top-tier conferences including CVPR, ICCV, and ECCV.
+His current research interest is model compression. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Fei Chao} received the B.Sc. degree in mechanical engineering from the Fuzhou University, P. R. China, and the M.Sc.
 Degree with distinction in computer science from the University of Wales, UK, in 2004 and 2005, respectively, and the Ph.D. degree in robotics from the Aberystwyty University, Wales, UK in 2009.
 He was a Research Associate under the supervision of Professor Mark H. Lee at the Aberystwyth University from 2009 to 2010.
 He is currently an Assistant Professor with the Cognitive Science Department, at the Xiamen University, P. R. China.
 He has published about 20 peer-reviewed journal and conference papers.
 His research interests include developmental robotics, machine learning, and optimization algorithms.
 He is the Vice Chair of the IEEE Computer Intelligence Society Xiamen Chapter.
 Also, he is a member of ACM and CCF. \end{IEEEbiography}